Protection Ritual to Stop conflict and War in Sudan

 Spirit Connect compassion Sincere words, consent, quiet reflection

 If you need local substitutes or help balancing elements, message me.
-I can suggest safe swaps based on availability where you live.
+I can propose safe swaps based on availability where you live and advise on low‑smoke or non‑material alternatives so everyone can participate safely.

 Detecting effects: journaling, signs, and timing expectations

-In the next few days, I note any small signs—calmer breathing, a clearer mind, or a helpful message from a neighbour.
-These small stories are important.
-They show how the magic sits with daily life.
+Over the next few days, watch for small signs: calmer breathing, a clearer head, a kinder response from someone nearby, or a helpful message from a neighbour.
+These short stories are important—collect them so you can see how the magic fits into everyday life.

-Each week I review entries for patterns without forcing meaning.
-I separate inner shifts (mood, focus, sleep) from outer observations (news, aid updates).
-This keeps notes grounded and useful.
+Each week, review entries for patterns without forcing meaning.
+Separate inner shifts (mood, focus, sleep) from outer observations (news items, aid updates).
+This keeps your notes grounded and useful.

 • Watch sleep, appetite, and concentration—subtle indicators of how the work affects you.

-• Keep short prompts handy: “Date / Time / Action / Mood / Notes / Signs.”
+• Use this quick prompt: “Date / Time / Action / Mood / Notes / Signs.”

 Date & time Keeps a clear timeline of effects After each session